CamSOlson/jsa/README.md

 ## Usage
 * Begin by adding the following script tag to the head of your file: `<script src="https://camsolson.github.io/jsa/jsa.js"></script>`
 * Alternatively, you can download `jsa.js` from https://github.com/CamSOlson/jsa and include it locally in your file
-* In any element that you want to animate, add `data-animation`
+* In any element that you want to animate, add a `data-animation` attribute
-* Add animation data directly to the element's `data-animation`
+* Add animation data directly to the element's `data-animation` attribute

 ## Animations
 Animation data is formatted like a JavaScript function call to retain familiarity and modularity.
 The general template is as follows: `<animation name>(<trigger>, <duration>, <delay>,  <animation-specific arguments>...);`